vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 - An LP joining a market that is above the target stake with a commitment large enough to push one of two higher bids above the target stake, and a higher fee bid than the current fee: the fee doesn't change (<a name="0042-LIQF-024" href="#0042-LIQF-024">0042-LIQF-024</a>)
 - An LP leaves a market that is above target stake when their fee bid is currently being used: fee changes to fee bid by the LP who takes their place in the bidding order (<a name="0042-LIQF-025" href="#0042-LIQF-025">0042-LIQF-025</a>)
 - An LP leaves a market that is above target stake when their fee bid is lower than the one currently being used and their commitment size changes the LP that meets the target stake: fee changes to fee bid by the LP that is now at the place in the bid order to provide the target stake (<a name="0042-LIQF-026" href="#0042-LIQF-026">0042-LIQF-026</a>)
-- An LP leaves a market that is above target stake when their fee bid is lower than the one currently being used and their commitment size doesn't the LP that meets the target stake: fee doesn't change (<a name="0042-LIQF-027" href="#0042-LIQF-027">0042-LIQF-027</a>)
+- An LP leaves a market that is above target stake when their fee bid is lower than the one currently being used.
+The loss of their commitment doesn't change which LP meets the target stake: fee doesn't change (<a name="0042-LIQF-027" href="#0042-LIQF-027">0042-LIQF-027</a>)
 - An LP leaves a market that is above target stake when their fee bid is higher than the one currently being used: fee doesn't change (<a name="0042-LIQF-028" href="#0042-LIQF-028">0042-LIQF-028</a>)

 ### API